YouDecideIt/auto-index/README.md

 AutoIndex is a project for [TiDB Hackathon 2022](https://tidb.net/events/hackathon2022).

-We are aimed to implement a robust automatic index recommendation and TiFlash copy recommendation system.
+We are aimed to implement a robust automatic index recommendation and TiFlash replica recommendation system.

 See [Our Chinese RFC here](https://gist.github.com/LittleFall/7f0ddfb2dd6d029e06d22760f6eb1de1).